Great Lakes Football Conference: History

 Despite its small membership, the GLFC only played a full round-robin schedule in three of its six seasons (2007, 2010, and 2011).
 William Jewell College, a Division II football independent for the 2011 season, played all four GLFC members that year but was never a member of the conference.

 In January 2010, the GLVC established a timeline to begin sponsoring football in the fall of 2012.
 The plan was announced shortly after William Jewell was admitted to the GLVC, giving it the requisite minimum of six football playing members.
 Thus the GLFC's last two campaigns were lame-duck seasons, with the demise of the league already a certainty.
 The transition to GLVC football came not just for Kentucky Wesleyan, Missouri S&T, and St. Joseph's, but also for Urbana, which the GLVC admitted in October 2010 as an associate member in the sport.
 With all four members of the 2011 GLFC joining the GLVC for 2012, the Great Lakes Football Conference was effectively (though only unofficially) absorbed by the Great Lakes Valley Conference.
 Two other former members of the GLFC also eventually played football in the GLVC: Central State as an associate member (in 2012 only), and Lincoln as both an associate member (2014 through 2018) and full member (effective 2024).

-On October 29, 2011, Urbana clinched the last GLFC championship with a 42-7 victory over Missouri S&T. Including shared titles, St. Joseph's led the way with three (2006, 2009, 2010).
-Tiffin (2006, 2007), Urbana (2010, 2011), and Missouri S&T (2008, 2009) each won two.
+On October 29, 2011, Urbana clinched the last GLFC championship with a 42-7 victory over Missouri S&T. Including shared titles, St. Joseph's led the way with three (2006, 2009, 2010), while Tiffin (2006, 2007), Urbana (2010, 2011), and Missouri S&T (2008, 2009) each won two.